Start a Website that Draws Traffic

 Being able to start a website on honey wins hands-down against having to talk face-to-face and one-on-one and rave about the golden liquid at the wrong time and at the wrong place!
 I mean, who expects others to be thinking about honey or what sweetener to use all the time right?
 And having an existence in a country where there is hardly any bee around, where beekeeping is illegal (or I should say it's a totally remote and unimaginable occupation or hobby) makes talking to people about bees and honey even harder.
 Here, the hum of a bee colony can generate much genuine hysteria and panic attack, fear-mongering reports that miscast bees as being aggressive and dangerous are not helpful in allaying the public's disabling fear of these pollinators, and a swarm or beehive once sighted is immediately removed and destroyed by the pest control specialists.
 (Yes, seriously, I mean people from the PEST control company) I'm not sure if the kids in our schools actually learn beyond the fact that honeybees are insects and insects are typically marked by a head, six legs, and a thorax, and sometimes I wonder if they ever suspect that honey is not manufactured in the factory.

-The Site Build It!
+The Solo Build It!
 Way to Start a Website

 or would feel shamed by adopting such a belief, perhaps Site Build It! is not for you to start a website.
 This mentality sets Site Build It! apart from the rest of competition in a market where everyone seems to be operating on the mode of instant gratification and success.
 While researching on how to start a website for a business, I'm sure you've encountered barrages of emails on how to start a website that turns in cash immediately, Get-Rich-Quick promises from so-called highly sought after internet marketing gurus and videos hard-selling e-books that reveal massive traffic driving secrets, etc, etc. Oh, yes, yes (sheepishly) I had been bought into those stuff a few times and each time I would end up feeling terribly cheated and wonder why I could be cajoled into believing those spluttering lies more than once.
 And now as I see the mushrooming of websites that have been shamelessly churned out by robots and filled with absolutely incomprehensible chatter, gibberish contents, nonsensical YouTube video links, I have even more respect for a business like Site Build It! that consistently honors quality content in web creation.

 As they always say, "the first steps are the hardest."
-When I first started out five years ago, it was a dread exchanging links with other sites.
+During the initial years of my start-up, it was a dread exchanging links with other sites.
 Many requests went unanswered.
 They said my site was too new and had too little traffic, so exchanging links would not be

 fair mutually rewarding.
 I began to enjoy some good traffic only after about two years of building my site.
 Creating a web site wasn't always a bed of roses.
 There were times when I felt throwing in the towel was an attractive option.
 I had taken breathers of a couple of months before just to brace myself for the next step.
 Then I would take pick up from where I left and take deep breath before going for another deep dive.
 There have been many daunting moments - plagiarism of all sorts by others, taking pages and pages from my site to start a website of their own, emotional outbursts from people who are allergic to honey, hate angry mails from visitors who were offended to read that honey was being lauded as a more superior alternative form of sugar, blatant demands for health answers, etc. These were a test of my passion, but a strengthening of my resolve to start a website and make it work.
 One thing kept putting things into perspective - the desire to help change the perception of honey, the frenetic belief that it should be differentiated from other sugars and its health benefits must become common sense.